-- Progress Folders: reviewing progress of individuals and planning interventions - Assessment to inform planning: whole class marking and question level analysis encourages teaching staff to identify common misconceptions and spelling, punctuation and grammar (SPAG) errors.
-This knowledge is then used to inform planning and guided group work or individual intervention. - Observation feedback: teacher response to feedback is part of appraisal cycle and this encourages teaching staff to engage with the feedback received and use this feedback to inform their professional learning. - Student voice: It is absolutely essential that all students can demonstrate the progress that is made and that the teachers can assess it.
+- Planning Folders: reviewing progress of individuals and planning interventions/adaptations - Assessment to inform planning: whole class marking and question level analysis encourages teaching staff to identify common misconceptions and spelling, punctuation and grammar (SPAG) errors.
+This knowledge is then used to inform planning and guided group work or individual intervention. - Observation feedback: teacher response to feedback is part of appraisal cycle and this encourages teaching

+- staff to engage with the feedback received and use this feedback to inform their professional learning.
+At the same time staff are asked to identify an area they want the observer to focus on.
+It does not mean observers will ignore their strengths, but it does allow observers to zoom in on an area which is important to the staff being observed.
+This process mirrors the approach taken with ECTs and has proven highly beneficial in moving forward their practice. - Student voice: It is absolutely essential that all students can demonstrate the progress that is made and that the teachers can assess it.
 This can be verified though student voice.
 There are many different tools that the teacher can use in conjunction with the student to ascertain how well they have learnt new knowledge or acquired new skills and attributes.
 The very act of consulting the students must be a continuous dialogue.
 It is imperative that the conversation does not end with 'what have you learned?'
 The teacher's role here is to identify the next steps for both the class and the teacher.
 Where shall we go next?
 What skills do we need to develop?
 How shall we practice those skills?
 What attributes will be developing?
 How can I, as the teacher, extend or support students?
 What do I do with those who said that last lesson was too easy/ too difficult?
 Teacher's use student voice most effectively when they listen, validate comments/concerns, reflect on the comments and then act appropriately.